oceanprotocol/docs/content/concepts/introduction.md

 ---
 title: Introduction
-description: Get up to speed with Ocean Protocol
+description: Get up to speed with Ocean Protocol.
 ---

 ## What is Ocean Protocol?